sachinthadns/SomeApp/README.md

 # SomeApp

-## How to automatically add a check list to a pull request.
+## How to automatically add a checklist to a pull request.
 1. Add a file called `PULL_REQUEST_TEMPLATE.md` in the root folder of the repository.
 2. Add a check list in markdown format
 eg: